GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 Those are back-ticks (on the same key with the tilde on US keyboards), not single quotes.

-For bigger projects, you should integrate pkg-config use in your Makefile, or integrate with autoconf using the pkg.m4 macro (providing `PKG_CONFIG_CHECK`).
+For bigger projects, you should integrate `pkg-config` use in your Makefile, or with autoconf using the pkg.m4 macro (providing `PKG_CONFIG_CHECK`).

 ## How do I develop against an uninstalled GStreamer copy?